-As emergency engines, the units shall each be limited to 100 hours/year for maintenance checks and readiness testing.
+As an emergency engine, the unit shall be limited to 100 hours/year for maintenance checks and readiness testing.
 Up to 50 hours/year of the 100 hours/year may be used in non-emergency situations (this does not include peak shaving, demand response, or to generate income for a facility by providing power to an electric grid or otherwise supply power as part of a financial arrangement with another entity).
 [40 C.F.R. § 63.6640(f)]